Cv-Keep/cvkeep-docs/docs/deploying.md

 ### The Server Ports

 Some hosts (like Heroku for example) do manage the Node Applications Ports automatically.
-In this case you must ommit the "PORT" ENV var for the Backend configuration, and the "FRONT_PROD_SERVER_PORT" or "PORT" ENV var for the Frontend configuration.
+In this case you must omit the "PORT" ENV var for the Backend configuration, and the "FRONT_PROD_SERVER_PORT" or "PORT" ENV var for the Frontend configuration.